-- be a food for oral ingestion or tube feeding (nasogastric tube); - be labeled for the dietary management of a specific medical disorder, disease or condition for which there are distinctive nutritional requirements; - · be intended to be used under medical supervision.
+- · be a food for oral ingestion or tube feeding (nasogastric tube); - be labeled for the dietary management of a specific medical disorder, disease or condition for which there are distinctive nutritional requirements; and - be intended to be used under medical supervision.
 Medical foods require a prescription from a physician.

 In addition, DSHEA provides that certain "third-party literature," such as a reprint of a peer-reviewed scientific publication linking a particular dietary ingredient with health benefits, may "in connection with the sale of a dietary supplement to consumers" be exempt from labeling regulation.
-However, the FDA has adopted an "intent to use" doctrine whereby such literature, even if exempt from labeling, may nonetheless form the basis for an agency determination that the literature in context reveals a company's intent to sell a dietary ingredient or dietary supplement as a drug, thereby rendering the supplement an unlawful, unapproved new drug.
-Because the "intent to use" doctrine is predicated on a subjective assessment of all facts and circumstances associated with the promotion and sale of a dietary supplement, we cannot know whether any particular piece of literature otherwise exempt from labeling will be deemed by the FDA unlawful for use in association with the sale of the dietary ingredient or dietary supplement.
+However, the FDA has adopted an "intent to use" doctrine whereby such literature, even if exempt from labeling, may nonetheless form the basis for an agency determination that the literature in context reveals a company's intent to use" doctrine is predicated on a subjective assessment of all facts and circumstances associated with the promotion and sale of a dietary supplement, we cannot know whether any particular piece of literature otherwise exempt from labeling will be deemed by the FDA unlawful for use in association with the sale of the dietary ingredient or dietary supplement.